-Board Member and Co-Founder Dina Baskt is also Co-President of A Better Balance.
-Prior to co-founding A Better Balance, Dina was an attorney with the NOW Legal Defense & Education fund (now Legal Momentum) where she engaged in litigation and conducted public policy advocacy on a wide range of women's issues including economic justice, child care and reproductive rights.
-Prior to Legal Momentum, Dina served as a litigation/employment associate with Kaye, Scholer LLP.
-In 2002, Dina served as the Deputy Issues Director for the Andrew Cuomo for Governor campaign.
+Prior to co-founding A Better Balance, Dina was an attorney with the NOW Legal Defense & Education fund (now Legal Momentum) where she pursued litigation and public policy advocacy on a wide range of women's issues including economic justice, child care and reproductive rights.
 Dina is a graduate of the University of Michigan Law School and Phi Beta Kappa graduate of the University of Michigan.
-Dina currently serves on the Board of the New York Women's Agenda and is a National Commissioner of the Anti-Defamation League.
+She also served as a litigation associate with Kaye, Scholer LLP.

-Board member Eric Berger is a Sr. Vice President in Executive Development at Citigroup.
+Board Treasurer Eric Berger is a Sr. Vice President in Executive Development at Citigroup.
 In that capacity, he designs and implements leadership development programs and initiatives for Citi’s senior leaders globally.
 Prior to joining Citi, Eric was a Human Capital management consultant at Deloitte, where he focused on leadership development, talent management, and strategic change.
 Prior to that, Eric was Manager of the Kennedy School Negotiation Project at Harvard University, where he led training programs on negotiation, leadership, and conflict management for senior executives and public leaders in Europe, Asia, North America, Latin America and the Middle East.
 In addition to his role at Citi, Eric is Adjunct Professor of Law at Georgetown University, where he teaches a course on negotiation and dispute resolution.
 Eric holds Master degrees in Public Administration and Theological Studies from Harvard, and a Bachelor of Arts from Queen’s University in Canada.

 Board Member Ariel Devine earned her BA from the University of Maryland, her 2nd Degree Diploma from the University of Nice, France and her JD, cum laude, from the George Washington University Law School.
 She practiced corporate and intellectual property law in private practice for 9 years at the firms of Pavia and Harcourt LLC and Philips Nizer LLP.
 For the past five years, she has worked as in-house Counsel for IBM.
 She serves on the NY Regional Board of the Anti-Defamation League and served for three years as the Deputy Chair of the ADL's International Affairs Committee.
 She is also a member of the Young Families Committee of the Jewish Community Center.
 She also served as a Big Sister, mentor and volunteer with the Grand Street Settlement organizing programs for underprivileged children and as an Executive Committee member of Dress for Success, Young Executives for Success Division, a philanthropic organization helping women in need re-enter the work force.
 Ariel has also volunteered work for PS 75 Early Morning Reading Program, Dorot and the Downtown Boathouse.
 Ariel has a long-standing interest in women's issues which actually began in utero - her mother was one of the earliest members and organizers of the National Organization for Women and participated in countless NOW rallies while pregnant with Ariel, including one rally in which she was photographed the day before Ariel was born.

-Board Vice Chair and Co-Founder Risa E. Kaufman is Executive Director of the Human Rights Institute (HRI) at Columbia Law School, where she is also a Lecturer-in-Law.
+Board Member and Co-Founder Risa E. Kaufman is Executive Director of the Human Rights Institute (HRI) at Columbia Law School, where she is also a Lecturer-in-Law.
 At HRI, Risa works to develop and advance international human rights norms and strategies in the United States through research, advocacy, network building, and training.
 She also teaches a seminar on economic justice and human rights in the United States.
 Risa has extensive experience in public interest litigation, advocacy and legal education with a special focus on women’s rights, poverty law, and access to justice.
 She previously worked as Associate Counsel at the Community Service Society of New York, as a Gibbons Fellow in Public Interest and Constitutional Law at the law firm of Gibbons, P.C., and as a Skadden Fellow at NOW Legal Defense and Education Fund (now Legal Momentum).
 Prior to joining Columbia Law School’s Human Rights Institute, Risa was an Acting Assistant Professor of Lawyering at NYU School of Law and an adjunct professor at Fordham Law School and Seton Hall Law School.
 She has published several articles on the issue of access to justice and poverty.
 Risa holds a J.D. from New York University School of Law, where she was a Root-Tilden-Snow Scholar, and clerked for Judge Ira DeMent of the U.S. District Court in Montgomery, Alabama.
 She holds a B.A. from Tulane University.

 Board Member and Co-Founder Sherry Leiwant is also Co-President of A Better Balance.
 From 2005 to 2006, Sherry was an Adjunct Professor of Law at CUNY School of Law teaching an upper level class on civil rights.
 From 1996 until 2005, Sherry was a senior staff attorney at NOW Legal Defense and Education Fund running the State Advocacy Project, working on issues intersecting women’s rights and poverty, including reproductive health, violence and child care.
 Prior to joining NOW Legal Defense Fund, she spent 12 years as a senior staff attorney at the Welfare Law Center, a national legal organization doing litigation and public advocacy on a variety of income support issues around the country.
 Prior to that, she was a staff attorney at the Department of Health Education and Welfare and an Assistant US Attorney in the Southern District of New York.
 Sherry graduated from Princeton University and from Columbia University School of Law School.
 She has three children and has served on the Boards of Bank Street College of Education and Basic Trust Infant and Toddler Center.